abalanonline/sum-prime-numbers/README.md

 4. make a service class responsible for performing calculations
 5. implement the prime numbers finding algorithm
 6. add one more REST endpoint
+7. extend the solution to support the requirement of ten million limit
+  1. evaluate performance, optimize algorithm, current result 4s for 1-1m, 5min for 1-10m